 In 2018, the Santa Fe Council on International Relations (CIR) hosted its first Global Citizen Summit, bringing dozens of performers to St. John’s College to celebrate our individual and collective global identities.
-And now the Global Citizen Summit returns!
-Developed entirely by CIR’s current High School Fellows, our second Global Citizen Summit highlights pressing issues around the world for today’s youth – and the centrality of the next generation taking an active role in our interwoven global society.
+Developed entirely by CIR’s current High School Fellows, our second Global Citizen Summit highlighted pressing issues around the world for today’s youth – and the centrality of the next generation taking an active role in our interwoven global society.

-This year’s Global Citizen Summit will unfold over four livestreams, with two on Saturday, April 24 and two on Saturday, May 1.
-Our Fellows will introduce and moderate all sessions, leading discussions on topics not taught in school (e.g. on child marriage in Yemen) or simply of high importance to their generation (e.g. on reconciliation).
+This year’s Global Citizen Summit unfolded over four livestreams, with two on Saturday, April 24 and two on Saturday, May 1.
+Our Fellows introduced and moderated all sessions, leading discussions on topics not taught in school (e.g. on child marriage in Yemen) or simply of high importance to their generation (e.g. on reconciliation).

 CIR defines global citizens as critical thinkers who seek to understand how the world works, value diversity and multiple perspectives, understand their own culture of origin, are troubled by social injustice, feel an ethical responsibility to other individuals and cultures around the globe, actively participate in the community from the local to the global, and are willing to act to make the world a more equitable and sustainable place.